nicoll-douglas/portfolio-website/README.md

 ## Technologies

-Made with love using Next.js 🤎.
+Developed with precision using Next.js.

 ### Stack